 - Ask if they (or their employer) have professional liability insurance.
 They should have proof of this.

-- Ask if they are aware of the industry standards, including codes of practice, ethics and scope of practice.
+- Ask if they are aware of the industry standards, including codes of practice, ethics and the Scope of Practice for Registered Exercise Professionals.

 - Ask if they are involved in any type of quality accreditation program.